 "I want to link the heart with the eye so that the invisible speaks through the visible."

 I paint water microcosms.
-I seek moments in nature to explore the expansive human spirit.
+I seek moments in nature to explore the expansive human spirit and cosmos.
 Every gestured mark plays off the one before and leads into the next, much like music or dance.
 Color amplifies the vision.
 This work can be called Eco-Expressionist as it investigates the natural ecosystems of wetlands, creeks, and lakes, while exploring the spiritual ecology of the interconnected mind with a painterly approach.
 I use energetic brushwork and color as light to reflect heightened states of being, and to show the ever changing states of nature.